Xenovortex/infrastructure/geocoder/README.md

 	sudo bin/plugin install analysis-icu

+ES uses a lot of heap storage for handling indexes and searching, and by default it comes set to 1GB which is massively too low.
+Though instructions for installation from ElasticSearch tell you to set an environment variable for altering the heap size, this does not work.
+Instead you need to edit the settings file at /etc/default/elasticsearch and add the line

+	ES_HEAP_SIZE=16g

+After that, restart the node and the new heap size should take effect.

 ### Installing Monitoring software (Marvel)

 Marvel is a plugin for elasticsearch that allows you to view the status of the cluster.
 To install it, navigate to the ES home directory (/usr/share/elasticsearch) and run the commands